shawngraham/cdh2020/content/en/tutorials/regex.md

 ### Letters of the Republic of Texas

-The correspondence of the [Republic of Texas](https://en.wikipedia.org/wiki/Republic_of_Texas), and independent state from 1835 to 1846 was collated into a single volume and published with a helpful index in 1911.
+The correspondence of the [Republic of Texas](https://en.wikipedia.org/wiki/Republic_of_Texas), an independent state from 1835 to 1846 was collated into a single volume and published with a helpful index in 1911.
 It was scanned and OCR'd by Google, and is now available as a text file from the Internet Archive.
 You can see the OCR'd text at [archive.org](http://archive.org/stream/diplomaticcorre33statgoog/diplomaticcorre33statgoog_djvu.txt).
 We are going to use it to practice our regex skills because it is an example of a historical network we might want to analyze later with network analysis.
 We are going to grab the index from that file, and transform it using regex.

 Entries in the index look like this: